stevenvelozo/manyfest/README.md

 Binary | A boolean value represented as 1 or 0
 YesNo | A boolean value represented as Y or N
 DateTime | A javascript date
-Array | A plain old javascript array
+Key | A two-part Key with an Identifier and Globally Unique Identifier (ID and GUID) Array | A plain old javascript array
 Object | A plain old javascript object
 Null | A null value

+#### Keys

+Keys are a slightly more complex value type, in that they have configuration that defines cardinality.
+The address is meant to point to one of two of the values (either the GUID or the ID).
+There is a secondary parameter for the other.

 ## Reading and Writing Element Properties